inca/bigfoot/README.md

-# ScalpelJS — micro UI framework
+# Bigboot — Client-server Application Framework

 This is the internal project of EduArea LLC.